jcolag/entropy-arbitrage/2024-10-10-imaginary-friend.md

  > **PICARD**: You were taking her to places that were inappropriate, even dangerous.

 Yes, we must protect children from the hazards of the ship's Applebee's and that empty hallway.
-They saved Clara from [type 2 diabetes](https://en.wikipedia.org/wiki/Type_2_diabetes) gained from eating her feelings like Troi does...
+They saved Clara from {% wiki Type_2_diabetes|type 2 diabetes|en %} gained from eating her feelings like Troi does...

 ## Conclusions